 What inspires you?
 Building and fixing everything.
 Building projects in my wood shop is incredibly rewarding to me.
 Finding ways to help people is even greater.
 Developing a free tax program is the highest achievement ever.
 The great outdoors with my son.
 Sailing, mountain climbing, scouting, biking, backpacking, or anything else outside is great.
 If only we could prepare taxes outside.

-Veronica is the Senior Program Associate Tax and Financial Capability with CASH Campaign of Maryland.
+Veronica is the Program Manager for Tax and Financial Capability with CASH Campaign of Maryland.
 In this role Veronica provides direct services to clients who need to be connected to money-saving benefits and free tax preparation.
 Veronica has over 10 years of experience in Human Services, which includes Program Director and Case Management in the areas of housing, homelessness, and social services.
-Veronica holds a Master’s of Management degree with a concentration in Children, Youth, and Families from Brandeis University.
+Veronica holds a Master of Management degree with a concentration in Children, Youth, and Families from Brandeis University.

 Favorite part of my job: Helping clients to transition from a feeling of helplessness to empowerment.

 What motivates you?
 Watching the growth of returning tax clients each year when they come to my tax site.